In November 2012, after months of campaigning and presidential debates

 FOLLOW THE PRESIDENTIAL INAUGURATION ON FACEBOOK AND INSTAGRAM

 CNN normally requires a cable subscription to watch its online broadcast, but it will stream the inauguration for free to everyone with an Internet connection beginning at 10:30 a.m.
 EST on Monday.
-You can watch the CNN inauguration coverage at CNN.com, while simultaneous alternate inauguration events will be streamed at CNN.com/live.
+You can watch the CNN inauguration coverage at CNN.com

 For those who want to experience the Presidential Inauguration in the social media sphere, CNN has also partnered with Facebook and the social network’s newly acquired photo site Instagram for Inauguration Day.
 Facebook will track the viral moments and most-mentioned terms from inauguration-watchers, reporting the social conversation exclusively to CNN.
 Instagram will constantly collate all the best uploaded Inauguration Day photos marked #CNN, and create an interactive photo display at CNN.com for those of us who can’t be in Washington, D.C.